 The recipe is an adaptation of a chocolate cake recipe in the Eating Well Diabetes Cookbook.

 Although this recipe fits within diabetic guidelines according to Eating Well, I have heard from a few Type 1 diabetics that the sugar and carbohydrate amounts are still too high.
 If you’re a diabetic (Type 1 or 2) you can refer to the nutritional analysis below to decide if this cake will suit your diet.

 For non-diabetics, this cake is an excellent substitution for any standard chocolate cake recipe.
 If your goal is to eat more healthfully, the website Health Ambition is full of simple tips to get you off to a good start.

-This is an extra chocolaty cake that ‘s also low-calorie, low sugar and low in carbohydrates.
+This is an extra chocolaty cake that ‘s also low-calorie, low fat, low sugar and low in carbohydrates.
 As well, it has a good amount of fibre and protein.

 Serve it with fresh berries and a little lightly sweetened Greek yogurt.